openbrainsrc/Radian/doc/ref-manual/01-javascript-data-access.markdown

 ### Interpretation

-The `<plot-data>` directive forms an association between the name given as the `ID` attribute of the directive and the given data set.
+The `<plot-data>` directive forms an association between the name given as the `NAME` attribute of the directive and the given data set.
 The data set name can then be used to create data paths to access components of the data set in plotting directives ([see here](#data-accessors)).
 The data set name is installed as an Angular variable in the Angular scope of the containing HTML element.
+If the `SUBNAME` attribute is supplied as well, then the data is installed as the `SUBNAME` field of an Angular scope variable whose name is `NAME` (this is useful for using `<plot-data>` in conjunction with `ng-repeat`).
 The `<plot-data>` element does not create a scope of its own.
-(Note that including `<plot-data>` elements within an `ng-repeat` can cause problems because of the additional intermediate scopes created by `ng-repeat`.
-Don't do that.
-If you find that you need to do it, contact us and we'll think about doing something to make it possible.)
+For CSV data, if no `COLS` attribute is given, the column names are taken from the first line of the data.

 When data is loaded from a URL, the semantics of the `<plot-data>` directive are identical to the case where the data is included